acremonezi/Database-Systems-MySQL-PostgreSQL-MongoDB/README.md

 ### Instructions:

 *This instruction was made to my studies and I will be more than happy if it can also help my colleagues as well.
-The processes described bellow was based on a [Fedora Linux](https://getfedora.org/workstation/) environment, I tried to make it as generic as possible, but even so, it might be different if you run it on a different operating system.*
+The process described bellow was based on a [Fedora Linux](https://getfedora.org/workstation/) environment, I tried to make it as generic as possible, but even so, it might be different if you run it on a different operating system.*